The Steps of the Federal Rulemaking Process

 Passage of Enabling Legislation

 While bureaucrats writing regulations may seem like a violation of the separation of powers fundamental to the American government, federal agencies may enact rules solely within the statutory authority granted to them by Congress.
 These administrative laws allow regular citizens to have a greater influence on regulations that could directly impact them.
 Citizens are given opportunities to propose rule language and comment on language agencies propose.
-Citizen involvement tends to produce better public policy outcomes than what would be produced in Congress.
+Citizen involvement tends to produce better public policy outcomes than what Congress would produce.

 After researching the issue at hand and soliciting input from stakeholders, federal employees charged with writing rules get cracking.
 After all the appropriate levels of agency management approve the proposed rules, the agency submits a Notice of Proposed Rulemaking to the Federal Register.
 The notice has several parts: